 So long as the lawsuit occurs within the policy period (remember, D&O is claims-made) and isn’t excluded from coverage, the policy should respond.

-Sundjaja, who regularly teaches continuing education (CE) courses on D&O to insurance brokers, shared the following two examples of D&O claims scenarios.
+Sundjaja, who regularly teaches continuing education (CE) courses on D&O to insurance brokers, shared the following two examples of D&O claims scenarios:

 Proactive protection for today

+A trusted underwriting partner, like Anzen, will help you stay educated about D&O trends through CE and other thought leadership.
+Anzen’s broad appetite includes everything from agribusiness to architects, technology companies to interior designers.
 For more tips on how you can level-up your D&O knowledge, and to get updates about CE courses offered by Willy and the Anzen team, sign up here and keep following Anzen’s blog.